9 Cheapest Places to Live in Italy in 2023

 Pisa is a thriving city with a renowned university, excellent healthcare (it is one of the best cities for healthcare in Italy), and everything is extremely affordable there.

 Pisa is also very similar to Florence in terms of ambiance, and like Florence, is located along the Arno River.
-It features towers and a medieval atmosphere, and Florence is a short train ride away.

 A short comparison on property prices: